jeremyjosol/javascript-template/README.md

 You should now be set up to use, develop, and test **Project Name**.
-If you encounter any issues or have questions, feel free to reach out or refer to the project's documentation.Alternatively, if you'd like to view the project without setting up a local environment, you can access it on [Github Pages](https://jeremyjosol.github.io/aug252023_project/).
+If you encounter any issues or have questions, feel free to reach out or refer to the project's documentation.
+Alternatively, if you'd like to view the project without setting up a local environment, you can access it on [Github Pages](https://jeremyjosol.github.io/aug252023_project/).

 ## Known Bugs